-Important Historical Concepts-What was the:
+Important Historical Concepts

 Magna Carta, signed by King John at Runnymede in 1215, is a cornerstone document in the history of civil liberties and rights in Great Britain.
 This Latin text outlined fundamental freedoms guaranteed to all free men in England at the time.
 It laid the foundation for later charters, including the British Bill of Rights in 1689 and the U.S. Bill of Rights in 1791.